TheRealFalseReality/aquapi/README.md

 ## Setup AquaPi
 1. Install and power on the Home Assistant device.
 Connect it via an ethernet cable.

-2. Navigate to, via your favorite browser:
+2. Navigate to the following URL, via your favorite browser:
 ```
 homeassistant.local:8123
 ```